PrincetonUniversity/cpf/README.md

 - **Revision**: At least once per month, at most twice per week (2/week ~ 1/month)

 ### Build
 CPF relies on [LLVM](https://github.com/llvm/llvm-project), [SCAF](https://github.com/PrincetonUniversity/SCAF) and [NOELLE](https://github.com/scampanoni/noelle).
-Follow `bootstrap/README.md` to install all dependences automatically or cutomize it.
+Follow `bootstrap/README.md` to install all dependences automatically or customize it.

+We also provide a Dockerfile using Ubuntu 20.04 for building and testing CPF.
+Simply run `docker build . -t cpf:1.0` to build the image and `docker run -it cpf:1.0` to start a container.
+By default, the build command will compile LLVM, CPF, and NOELLE, with SCAF being built as a dependency by NOELLE.
+Again, refer to `bootstrap/README.md` to change this as needed.

 ### Users
 If you have any trouble using this framework feel free to create an issue!
 We will try our best to help.